Your UCAS personal statement is an essay about yourself.

 Compare ‘I love working with others’ with ‘I visited a care home every day for 2 months to get a feel for the difficulties the elderly face’.
-The latter is concrete and specific; the former only uses empty phrases.
+The latter is concrete and specific, while the former only uses empty phrases.

-Long sentences dilute the impact of the message; keep it short and avoid repetition, repetition.
+Long sentences dilute the impact of the message, so keep it short and avoid repetition.

 This phrase is overused and naive.
-If you write it, the admissions department will assume you haven’t fully thought about why you want to become a doctor.
-Show, don’t tell: give an example of a time you helped someone, explain why you found it satisfying and inspiring, and relate all this to the role and career of a doctor.
+If you write it, the admissions department will assume you haven’t fully thought about why you want to become a doctor or a dentist.
+Show, don’t tell.

-Don’t write, ‘I will be running from one hospital room to another saving lives’.
-Instead, write about your experience of shadowing a doctor and having a realistic understanding of what a doctor does.
+Don’t write ‘I will be running from one hospital room to another saving lives’.
+Instead, write about your experience of shadowing a doctor or a dentist and having a realistic understanding of what they do.